Gallipoli campaign: Military repercussions

 British and French submarine operations in the Sea of Marmara were the one significant area of success of the Gallipoli campaign, forcing the Ottomans to abandon the sea as a transport route.
 Between April and December 1915, nine British and four French submarines carried out 15 patrols, sinking one battleship, one destroyer, five gunboats, 11 troop transports, 44 supply ships and 148 sailing vessels at a cost of eight Entente submarines sunk in the strait or in the Sea of Marmara.
 During the campaign there was always one British submarine in the Sea of Marmara, sometimes two; in October 1915, there were four Entente submarines in the region.
 E2 left the Sea of Marmara on 2 January 1916, the last British submarine in the sea.
 Four E-class and five B-class submarines remained in the Mediterranean following the evacuation of Helles.
-By this time the Ottoman navy had been all but forced to cease operations in the area, while merchant shipping had also been significantly curtailed.
+By this time the Ottoman navy had been all but forced to cease operations in the area, while merchant shipping also significantly decreased.
 The official German naval historian, Admiral Eberhard von Mantey, later concluded that had the sea-lanes of communication been completely severed, the Ottoman 5th Army would likely have faced catastrophe.
 As it was these operations were a source of anxiety, posing a constant threat to shipping and causing many losses, dislocating Ottoman attempts to reinforce their forces at Gallipoli and shelling troop concentrations and railways.

-Gallipoli marked the end for Hamilton and Stopford but Hunter-Weston went on to lead VIII Corps on the first day of the Battle of the Somme.
-The competence of Australian brigade commanders, John Monash (4th Infantry Brigade) and Harry Chauvel (1st Light Horse Brigade, New Zealand and Australian Division), was recognised by promotion to divisional and corps command.
-The influence of Kitchener waned after the coalition government was formed in May 1915, partly because of the growing sense of failure in the Dardanelles and culminated in Kitchener being over-ruled on support for the French at Salonika in early December 1915, when his influence on the Cabinet was at its lowest.
+Gallipoli marked career ends for Hamilton and Stopford, but Hunter-Weston went on to lead VIII Corps on the first day of the Battle of the Somme.
+The competence of Australian brigade commanders, John Monash (4th Infantry Brigade) and Harry Chauvel (1st Light Horse Brigade, New Zealand and Australian Division), was recognised by promotion to divisional and corps commands.
+The influence of Kitchener waned after the British coalition government formed in May 1915 (partly because of the growing sense of failure in the Dardanelles) and culminated in Kitchener being over-ruled on support for the French at Salonika in early December 1915, when his influence on the Cabinet was at its lowest.
 The campaign gave confidence to the Ottomans in their ability to defeat the Entente.
 In Mesopotamia, the Ottomans surrounded a British expedition at Kut Al Amara, forcing their surrender in April 1916.
 Ottoman forces in southern Palestine were poised to launch an attack against the Suez Canal and Egypt.
 Defeat at the Battle of Romani and lack of the materials to complete the military railway necessary for such an operation, marked the end of that ambition.
 The optimism gained from the victory at Gallipoli was replaced by a gathering sense of despair and the British remained on the offensive in the Middle East for the rest of the war.

+The failure of the Western Allies at Gallipoli did not deter the Russian Empire from coveting the Turkish straits — the Stavka's military preparations for an amphibious landing near the Bosphorus continued until the February Revolution of March 1917 supervened.